Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Monitors compliance with safety regulations.

-Perform planned activities independently, in a group.
+Perform planned actions independently, in a group.

 They are watching.